music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 determined may be associated with the recording and clip elements via the **@decls**
 attribute:

-{% include plainExample.html example="./v3/examples/performances/performances-sample307.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample307.xml" valid="true" version=page.version %}

 Associations between a feature of the encoding, such as a note, dynamic mark, or annotation, and a time point, may be created using [when]({{ site.baseurl }}/{{ page.version }}/elements/when.html){:.link_odd_elementSpec} elements and **@when**